MaskSearch: Querying Image Masks at Scale: Introduction

-Efficiently executing these queries is challenging.
-The fundamental operations in these queries involve filtering masks based on the number of pixels within regions of interest (ROI) and pixel value ranges.
-For example, in the case of chest X-rays, a user might want to find all masks with a large number of salient pixels outside the lung region.
-The key challenge is that the database of masks is too large to fit in memory, and loading all masks from disk and processing them is slow and dominates the query execution time.
-Existing methods and systems do not support these queries efficiently.
-For instance, using NumPy to load and process the masks, a query that filters masks based on the number of pixels within an ROI and a pixel value range takes more than 30 minutes to complete on the ImageNet dataset (see \cref{fig:single-query-performance}), and we find that loading compressed masks does not solve the problem due to the time required for decompressing the masks before processing.
+Efficiently executing the formulated queries is challenging.
+The database of masks is too large to fit in memory, loading all masks from disk is slow and dominates the query execution time, compressing images does not help due to the overhead of decompression.
+Existing methods and systems do not support these queries efficiently either.
+For instance, using either NumPy or PostgreSQL to load and process the masks, a query that filters masks based on the number of pixels within an ROI and a pixel value range takes more than 30 minutes to complete on ImageNet (see \cref{fig:single-query-performance}).
+Although array databases such as SciDB~\cite{scidb2010brown} and TileDB~\cite{papadopoulos2016tiledb} are designed to process multi-dimensional dense arrays, they are not optimized for efficiently searching through large collections of small arrays, as required in these queries (see \cref{fig:single-query-performance}).
+Moreover, existing multi-dimensional indexing techniques also do not provide better execution times because masks are dense arrays.